 The standard rental contract allows free negotiation of the initial rent, but commits the landlord to a four-year contract and gives the tenant the option of extending for another four years.
 Rents can only be increased annually by 75% of the cost of living index; i.e. if inflation is 2%, then you can only increase your rent by 1.5%.

-Italy's Islands, consisting of Sardinia and Sicily, have the highest homeownership rate of about 87.5%.
-It was followed by the North-East with 82.2%, and the Centre and the Southern region with both 81.5%.
-The North-West had the lowest homeownership rate, at 78.9%.
+Among Italy's regions, the North-East had the highest homeownership rate of around 73.8%.
+It was followed by the Centre with 72.9%, the North-West with 72.1%, and the Islands (consisting of Sardinia and Sicily) with 72%.
+The South had the lowest homeownership rate at around 68.9%.

 Why the rapid increase in home ownership?

-Even before the global crisis, the Italian economy had already been growing sluggishly, with an average real GDP growth rate of 1.26% from 2001 to 2007.
+Even before the global crisis, the Italian economy had already been growing sluggishly, with average GDP growth of 1.26% from 2001 to 2007.

-Italy is the euro zone’s third largest economy with a total population of almost 61 million and a GDP per capita of US$ 35,512 in 2014.
-However, the country’s public debt is also remarkably large, estimated between 135% and 137% of GDP in 2014.
-Since 2007, public debt in Italy has steadily increased, rising from 103% of GDP to 127% of GDP in 2012 and to more than 130% of GDP in 2013.
-Italy currently has one of the highest debt to GDP ratios in the euro zone.
+Italy is the euro zone’s third largest economy with a total population of almost 61 million and a GDP per capita of US$ 35,665 in 2015.
+However, the country’s public debt is remarkably large, estimated at around 132.8% of GDP in 2015.
+Since 2007, public debt in Italy has steadily increased, rising from 103% of GDP to 127% of GDP in 2012 and to more than 130% of GDP in 2013 and 2014.
+Italy currently has the second-highest public debt to GDP ratio in Europe, only next to Greece.